Server data from the Official MCP Registry

 while you fix any that are off, generates an invite link at the

-permission level you pick, saves the token to a gitignored .env, and
+permission level you pick, saves the token locally (a gitignored .env

 Windsurf, and project level Claude Code are detected automatically;